Microsoft Defender Advanced Threat Protection integration with Microsoft Cloud App Security

 Applies to: Microsoft Cloud App Security

 Microsoft Cloud App Security integrates with Microsoft Defender Advanced Threat Protection (ATP) natively.
 The integration simplifies roll out of Cloud Discovery, extends Cloud Discovery capabilities beyond your corporate network, and enables machine-based investigation.
-Microsoft Defender Advanced Threat Protection (ATP) is a security platform for intelligent protection, detection, investigation, and response.
+Microsoft Defender ATP is a security platform for intelligent protection, detection, investigation, and response.
 Microsoft Defender ATP protects endpoints from cyber threats, detects advanced attacks and data breaches, automates security incidents, and improves security posture.

-Microsoft Cloud App Security uses the traffic information collected by Microsoft Defender ATP about the cloud apps and services being accessed from IT-managed Windows 10 machines.
-The integration enables you to run Cloud Discovery on any machine in the corporate network, using public wifi, while roaming and over remote access.
+Cloud App Security uses the traffic information collected by Microsoft Defender ATP about the cloud apps and services being accessed from IT-managed Windows 10 machines.
+The native integration enables you to run Cloud Discovery on any machine in the corporate network, using public Wi-Fi, while roaming, and over remote access.
 It also enables machine-based investigation.

 Want to experience Microsoft Defender ATP?
 Sign up for a free trial.